Agataglobal/announcements/announcements.md

-### Update 🚀 (2024)
+### Update 🚀 (2025)

 #### Summary of Changes
-- Added option to VRBO to save total amount paid instead of payout amount
+- New Connection: Pricelabs
-- Improved tax and cancellation policy settings
+- Added API for Airbnb Checkout Tasks
-- Improved property search in navigation
+- Added a webhook notification for non acked booking event
 - You can now control the default values for all restrictions by setting it in the rate plan settings.
 These default values are applied when the rate is created and when a new date is opened up each day.
 - Added a channel report, you can access from the dashboard